top of page

 Forecast display from Windy.com on PC: A detailed weather legend showing temperature, wind speed, and ocean conditions over two days, including wind gusts, wave heights, swell period, and tides (if applicable, in our case in Malta, we are NON-tidal).

 However, looking at the current forecast, the wind itself is the primary concern.
-We are seeing steady Force 4 winds with gusts hitting Force 5 and 6.
+We’re seeing steady Force 4 winds with gusts hitting Force 5 and 6.
 Midweek looks even more treacherous, with Wednesday predicted to reach gusts of Force 8.

 Knowing Your Limits

-To help you plan your own adventures, here is how we at Get Out and Kayak Malta gauge the conditions:
+To help you plan your own adventures, here’s how we at Get Out and Kayak Malta gauge the conditions:

 • For Beginners: We recommend sticking to Force 3 winds or less.
 This ensures a manageable, enjoyable paddle where you can focus on technique rather than fighting the elements.